nuxeo/FunkLoad/README.txt

 conf_getList
 ~~~~~~~~~~~~

-Return a list, the default separators is a semi column ':'
+Return a list, the default separators is a double point ':'

 Assertion helpers API